 What was truly spectacular was when he planted the tub with zucchini.
 The zucchini vines with the large green leaves and bright yellow flowers would over-grow the tub onto the ground all around and produce zucchini all summer long.
 If you know anything about growing zucchini, you know they are prolific and it’s truly amazing how much zucchini could grow out of a bathtub.
 Now remember, by far my new “friends” were Merigans and they found the garden to be a curiosity; after all, why grow those things when you can buy them in cans, as they would say.
 So now imagine how I felt having to explain why we had a toilet and bathtub in the backyard with zucchini and other assorted vegetables growing in them too.
 Just one more of those things that made us seem different.

 Having so many fresh vegetables available meant that we ate very well and inexpensively.
-One of my favorite dishes my mother would make was Italian stuffed peppers using the Italianelle peppers we grew.
+One of my favorite dishes my mother would make was Italian stuffed peppers Abruzzese style using the Italianelle peppers we grew.
 These peppers are also known as sweet Italian frying peppers or Cubanel peppers, and are now available in most grocery stores.
-This is extremely easy to make and the stuffing is a simple preparation of Italian seasoned breadcrumbs, Parmigiano or Pecorino cheese, egg, garlic, parsley and chicken broth that, when stuffed into the pepper, makes for a savory appetizer or side dish that goes well with any meat.
+These Italian stuffed peppers are extremely easy to make and the stuffing is a simple preparation of Italian seasoned breadcrumbs, Parmigiano or Pecorino cheese, egg, garlic, parsley and chicken broth that, when stuffed into the pepper, makes for a savory appetizer or side dish that goes well with any meat.
 My wife Judy and I particularly like them served as a side with lamb chops.

-Give them a try and let us know what you think.
+Give Italian stuffed peppers Abruzzese style a try and let us know what you think.
 Buon Appetito!

 Peperoni Ripieni All’Abruzzese